briossant/AgentPimentBleu/README.md

 1. Detecting coding mistakes and configuration errors with AI-enhanced context.
 2. Identifying vulnerable dependencies and, crucially, **assessing their actual impact** within the specific project's context, filtering out noise from irrelevant CVEs.
 3. Exploring the codebase to understand how vulnerabilities might affect the specific project.
+4. Respecting .gitignore files to avoid scanning build directories and other irrelevant files, reducing noise and improving performance.

 The agent follows a three-step process for each vulnerability:
 1. Analyze the vulnerability details (CVE information)